oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 # About this document
 This is a brief tutorial on how to pre-process a single cell RNA-seq dataset from [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/) for input into `alona` (https://alona.panglaodb.se).
 Your data will likely not come from the NCBI SRA, but it serves as an example for this tutorial and it is easy to change.
+If not anything else is specified, all code are terminal commands.

 # Installation
 ## Aligner (HISAT2)